 - Slash 4-wheel drive with a brushed motor

-- Slash 4-wheel drive with a brushless engine, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) ( maximum speed 95 km/h)
+- Slash 4-wheel drive with a brushless motor, a ESC Velineon VXL, and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 95 km/h)

-- Slash 4-wheel drive with a brushless motor, a ESC Velineon VXL and an LED kit (without battery and charger) ( large size: 1/7 scale, maximum speed 80 km/h)
+- Slash 4-wheel drive with a brushless motor, a ESC Velineon VXL and an LED kit (without battery and charger) (large size: 1/7 scale, maximum speed 50 mph)

 The Traxxas buggies